ali2236/distributed_tsp/README.md

 1. Open as many Slave instances as you want and press `Enter` to connect to the default address or enter custom address and then press `Enter`:
 ![](assets/slave-connection.jpg)
 1. Click the start button in the Master application.
-1. You should see the master and slaves start working to solve the randomly generated tsp problem:
+1. You should see master and slaves start working to solve the randomly generated tsp problem:
 ![](assets/tsp-run.gif)